First impressions are important! Here are some pics of the Reaction ARF straight out of the box

 THE ARRIVAL!

-I'm not normally an ARF builder, but have to admit it was pretty exciting when the FedEx truck
+I'm not normally an ARF builder, but have to admit it is always exciting when the FedEx truck

-arrived with these two big boxes from Thailand.
-The contents were packaged beautifully and protected
+arrives with these two big boxes from Thailand.
+The contents are packaged beautifully and protected

 well with all sorts of bubble wrap, newspaper, and foam.
-There was no damage to the boxes or the model.
+You can pretty much count on your model

 |